Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 **Another example applied on five celebrities**

-As we can see below the accuracy ML can offer in detect the faces, for example the ML knows face of Muhammed Salah by socring him 79.33 propability.
+As we can see below the accuracy ML offer in detecting the faces, for example the ML knows face of Muhammed Salah by socring him 79.33 propability.

 ![image](https://user-images.githubusercontent.com/73906550/145087387-c759f5c2-e25b-47ea-8703-9c2e0554382c.png)